Planning a TEDTalk?

 What Makes a Great TEDTalk?

 Besides having something to say, the speaker needs to be especially engaging.
 These are more than discourses or monologues, but work to connect the audience with a new idea.
-They are unique in that any topic can be covered, but audience members are expecting something special.
+Audience members expect something special.
 There’s an element of entertainment.
-The best ones are delivered by speakers who have a sense of drama, know their material, and are ready to deliver from first word to last.
+Speakers have a sense of drama, know their material, and are ready to deliver from first word to last.

 The immediate audience is local.
-It may be streamed live, and will be available online through a massive library.
+Whether streamed live or viewed through a massive library, expect engagement.
 Two million people a day are watching TEDTalks online, meaning your talk can reach far beyond your initial local audience.

 TED is a global community, welcoming people from every discipline and culture who seek a deeper understanding of the world.
 TED believes passionately in the power of ideas to change attitudes, lives and, ultimately, the world.
 (Adapted from TED.com).